saint-james-fr/vee-validate/README.md

-# Proof of Concept: Form Validation, Reactivity, and Composability
+# Proof of Concept: Form Validation, Reactivity, and Composability within Vue (Zod, VeeValidate, Reactive)

 ## How to Use